OlivierGeorgeon/osoyoo/docs/overview/Part_3_Easy_to_Read_Interface_Python.md

 Let's run the code.

-At the command line pelase enter:
+At the command line please enter:

 >python petitcatllm.py